Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-03-30-preview/types.md

 #### Properties
 * **@odata.type**: '#Microsoft.Media.VideoAnalyzerPreset' (Required): The discriminator for derived types.
 * **audioInsightsOnly**: bool: Whether to only extract audio insights when processing a video file.
+* **audioLanguage**: string: The language for the audio payload in the input using the BCP-47 format of 'language tag-region' (e.g: 'en-US').
+The list of supported languages are, 'en-US', 'en-GB', 'es-ES', 'es-MX', 'fr-FR', 'it-IT', 'ja-JP', 'pt-BR', 'zh-CN'.

 ## Rectangle